barumau/pandunia/eng/001_ration.md

     Chinese:   Píngguǒ bèi chī le. (苹果被吃了。)

-**be** is a loan word from Standard Chinese *bèi*, but it is also close to some uses of English "to be".
+**be** is a loan word from Standard Chinese *bèi*, but it is also close to some uses of English *to be*.

     English:   It can not be eaten.
-    Pandunia:  da no bil be yam.
+    Pandunia:  da no ken be yam.
     Chinese:   Tā bù néng bèi chī. (它不能被吃。)

 Like Chinese, Pandunia doesn't mark verbs with a word like "to".